bumiranks/gpt-code-viewer/README.md

 - This tool is intended for **local use only**.
 - It works best with tunneling tools like **cloudflared** for sharing access over the internet (optional future step).

+## 📄 License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.